Lee Konstantinou

-Lee Konstantinou (born December 29, 1978) is an associate professor of English Literature at University of Maryland, College Park.
+Lee Konstantinou (born December 29, 1978) is the department chair and professor of English Literature at University of Maryland, College Park.

 Biography

 Lee Konstantinou was born in New York City.
 Konstantinou received his Bachelor of Arts in English, Psychology, and College Scholar from Cornell University.
-His bachelors thesis was titled “Comics and the Holocaust: A(n) (Auto/bio)graphical Analysis of Art Spiegelman’s Maus,” about Art Spiegelman's Maus.
-Konstantinou then went on to receive his MA and PhD from Stanford University in 2009 with a dissertation titled “Wipe That Smirk off Your Face: Postironic Literature and the Politics of Character.”
-Since 2012, Konstantinou has been an assistant professor of English Literature at University of Maryland, College Park.
+His bachelors thesis was titled "Comics and the Holocaust: A(n) (Auto/bio)graphical Analysis of Art Spiegelman's Maus," about Art Spiegelman's Maus.
+Konstantinou then went on to receive his MA and PhD from Stanford University in 2009 with a dissertation titled "Wipe That Smirk off Your Face: Postironic Literature and the Politics of Character."
+Konstantinou joined the faculty of the department of English Literature at University of Maryland, College Park in 2012.

 Fiction

 Konstantinou wrote Pop Apocalypse: A Possible Satire, which was published in 2009 by Ecco/Harper Perennial.
-The novel details a future in which "California is an occupied territory, the United Nations is for poor countries, and America’s president is named Friendly, but the media-obsessed, personal-computer-equipped denizens[...] are blissfully unconcerned about the brink of armageddon."
+The novel details a future in which "California is an occupied territory, the United Nations is for poor countries, and America's president is named Friendly, but the media-obsessed, personal-computer-equipped denizens[...] are blissfully unconcerned about the brink of armageddon."

 In a review for The A.V.
-Club, Ellen Wernecke awarded the novel a "B," noting, "Pop Apocalypse buzzes with biblical references (the giant neon halo over the Omni Science headquarters is the most obvious) and constant reminders of the end times, but that isn’t necessarily bad: The occasionally overwrought imagery is useful for organizing the technology and history of this Department Of Homeland Security-meets-YouTube world[....]The process of building that world is initially a distraction from Eliot’s cringe-inducing metamorphosis from rich party kid to concerned citizen, but the details of his known universe are just close enough to terror fantasies and current corporate skullduggery as to be riveting."
+Club, Ellen Wernecke awarded the novel a "B," noting, "Pop Apocalypse buzzes with biblical references (the giant neon halo over the Omni Science headquarters is the most obvious) and constant reminders of the end times, but that isn't necessarily bad: The occasionally overwrought imagery is useful for organizing the technology and history of this Department Of Homeland Security-meets-YouTube world[....]The process of building that world is initially a distraction from Eliot's cringe-inducing metamorphosis from rich party kid to concerned citizen, but the details of his known universe are just close enough to terror fantasies and current corporate skullduggery as to be riveting."
 Publishers Weekly presented another positive look at the novel, writing, "This playful and witty novel takes our celebrity-obsessed and media-hijacked culture, mixes in geopolitics and a dash of cyberpunk dystopia to create an intelligent and blistering what-if."
 Margaret Wappler of the Los Angeles Times offered a more mixed review of the novel, stating, "His best skill is his imagination.
 The book is so breathless with concepts that the prose too often serves merely as a delivery device and his characters suffer."